mohamed-elmashad/mcb185_homework/participation.md

 1. Answered a question in discord
 2. Asked a question in discord
 3. Hosted 3 coderies and helped 6 peers (1/2 per peer)
-4. Assisted Dr. Korf in debugging problem 65
+4. Talked to Dr. Korf about debugging problem 65
 5. Will go to class this week, see you tomorrow Dr. Korf 🫶